strategicdata/pmhc-mds-spec/doc/data-model-and-specifications.rst

 outcome data is required at both Episode Start and Episode End, but may be more frequent if clinically indicated and agreed by the client.

-Measures will be the Kessler Psychological Distress Scale K10+ (on the case of Aboriginal and Torres Strait Islander clients, the K5) as well as the Strengths & Difficulties Questionnaires.
+Measures will be the Kessler Psychological Distress Scale K10+ (in the case of Aboriginal and Torres Strait Islander clients, the K5) as well as the Strengths & Difficulties Questionnaires.